Florida Small Estate Affidavit Form

 A Florida small estate affidavit is a document that allows an estate to be distributed without court probate.
-In Florida, the form is called the “Disposition of Personal Property without Administration” and it has a different recording process than other states.
-The disposition permits the transfer of “exempt property” without probate, which can include personal property of up to $20,000 value, a qualifying residence, a maximum of two (2) vehicles, and prepaid tuition programs.
-Any non-exempt property transferred through the form cannot exceed the value of medical and funeral costs for the past 60 days of the last illness.
+In Florida, the form is called the “Disposition of Personal Property without Administration.”
+The disposition permits the transfer of exempt property without probate, including personal property of up to $20,000, a qualifying residence, a maximum of two vehicles, and prepaid tuition programs.

 How to File (3 Steps)